FREE FOR K-12 TEACHERS, STUDENTS, AND DISTRICTS

 - Black Contributions to Medicine

-306: Continuing the Story extends the lessons of the original 306: African American History course, teaching students about events in U.S. history from both before and after the Civil Rights Era that have shaped the experience of many Black people in the United States.
+306: Black History: Continuing the Story extends the lessons of the original 306: Black History course, teaching students about events in U.S. history from both before and after the Civil Rights Era that have shaped the experience of many Black people in the United States.
 This African American History curriculum celebrates exceptional achievements made by Black leaders, trailblazers, and communities, despite an undeniable context of racism, trauma, and dehumanization.
 Students will draw connections from past and present events to recognize and empathize with the ongoing challenges Black people continue to face in the United States.

 Preview the Lessons in 306: Continuing the Story